sabrin99m/DhackFS/README.md

 # DhackFS
-Virtual File System for Windows with WinFSP as proxy  between the user FS and the Windows kernel
+Memory User Mode File System for Windows with WinFSP as interface between kernel and user file system.